Home How it works Tutors Subjects Insights FAQ Check Urdu Availability

 • Directed writing — letters, reports, articles

-• Extended composition and narrative writing
+• Extended writing and narrative composition

-• Vocabulary range and sentence variety
+• Vocabulary range and precision

-• Oral examination structure and preparation
+• Sentence structure and clause construction

 Exam Technique

-• First vs Second Language approach differences
+• First versus Second Language differences

 ✅ The Velocity Approach